damaratix/sans-holiday-hack-2021/sources/prechallenge8.md

 Invalid heartbeat '...' from <HOST>
 ```

-now, we have 3 configuration files to play with.
+Now, we have 3 configuration files to play with.
 First we setup the new rule:
 ```
 /etc/fail2ban/jail.d/my-jail.conf
 [my-jail]